uncleSlayer/hey-term/README.md

-# Hey-Term
+# Whispy

-Hey-Term is a voice-activated terminal automation tool that allows users to execute commands using natural language.
+Whispy is a voice-activated terminal automation tool that allows users to execute commands using natural language.
 It utilizes Whisper for speech-to-text conversion and DeepSeek-R1:8B (via LangChain and Ollama) for natural language processing.
 A macOS Automator hotkey triggers the system, enabling seamless hands-free terminal interaction.

 ## Features
 - **Voice Command Execution**: Speak commands, and they get executed in the terminal.